Thanksgiving playlist: Top 20 songs of gratitude

 We all know that Thanksgiving nowadays is more like an eating contest than anything else.
 Between stuffing your face with turkey, gravy, and pumpkin pie, and slyly trying to unbutton your pants under the dining room table, giving thanks for your loved ones somehow seems to be the last thing on people’s minds.

-The TONY Music staff has a solution: a list of tracks that will make you feel, well, thankful during this year's turkey-eating festivities.
+The Time Out Music staff has a solution: a list of tracks that will make you feel, well, thankful during this year's turkey-eating festivities.
 The tunes below give thanks to the artists' friends, lovers, fans and—in the case of David Byrne—even to themselves.
 Whatever the case may be, our mission is to bring back the true spirit of Thanksgiving, and maybe even shake off some of that pie fat in the process.
 But we need your attentive, music-buzzing ears to succeed.
-Without further ado, the TONY Thanksgiving playlist awaits.
+Without further ado, the Time Out Thanksgiving playlist awaits.

 1. "Thank You for Being a Friend" by Andrew Gold

 If you were around in the late '80s and early '90s, Miami's quirkiest broads, the Golden Girls, were no doubt a fixture on your TV screen.
 The celebrated sitcom's theme song—Andrew Gold's "Thank You for Being a Friend," as sung by Cynthia Fee—is just as memorable as Blanche, Rose, Dorothy and Sophia are.
 Whether the song inspires you to love your friends that much more, or merely makes you want to embark on a Golden Girls marathon, it's bound to get stuck in your head.
 Fortunately, no one ever seems to mind.

 2. "Thank You for Being You" by The Pastels